A trip to Scandinavia in tandem hasn't been done before although Sly has seen the Little Mermaid up close and yes, it is a disappointment.

 There's actually another island, Djurgården, that's a walkable mile east along Strandvägen or the quayside if you'd rather.

 It's there that's being headed to for a wander in the 100-or-so acres of woodland.
-There's some old royal residence or other around every corner and you'll find plenty of these on the ground, the fieldfare, of course.
+There's some old royal residence or other around every corner and you'll find plenty of these on the ground, the fieldfare, naturally.

 Stocking up on cobnuts in Kent is their main concern where, at that time of year, it's not nearly so cold for them, they say.
 I don't know, they come over here nicking our cobs.